2023 Most Popular Dental Support Services Bachelor's Degree Schools in Michigan

 The average amount in student loans that dental support majors at U-M take out while working on their Bachelor's Degree is $25,879.

-Read full report on Dental Support Services at University of Michigan - Ann Arbor
+Full Dental Support Services at University of Michigan - Ann Arbor Report

-Out of the 4 schools in Michigan that were part of this year’s ranking, University of Detroit Mercy landed the # 2 spot on the list.
+The in-demand bachelor’s degree programs at University of Detroit Mercy helped the school earn the #2 place on this year’s ranking of the most popular dental support services schools in Michigan.
 Detroit Mercy is a moderately-sized private not-for-profit school located in the large city of Detroit.

 Of the 26 students majoring in dental support at Detroit Mercy, 12% are male and 88% are female.